pixl8/Preside-CMS/support/docs/docs/02.devguides/14.sitetreenavigationmenus/page.md

 ## Overview

 A common task for CMS driven websites is to build navigation menus based on the site tree.
-PresideCMS provides two extendable viewlets (see [[presideviewlets]]) to aid in rendering such menus with the minimum of fuss; `core.navigation.mainNavigation` and `core.navigation.subNavigation`.
+PresideCMS provides two extendable viewlets (see [[viewlets]]) to aid in rendering such menus with the minimum of fuss; `core.navigation.mainNavigation` and `core.navigation.subNavigation`.

 ## Main navigation